-The Italian Regulatory Authority for Electricity Gas and Water (AEEGSI) is the independent body which regulates, controls and monitors the electricity and gas markets and water services in Italy.
-Regulation by AEEGSI applies the following general principles, established by the founding law nr.
+The Italian Regulatory Authority for Energy, Networks and Environment (ARERA) is the independent body which regulates, controls and monitors the electricity and gas markets and water services in Italy.
+Regulation by ARERA applies the following general principles, established by the founding law nr.
 481 of 14 November 1995:

 The new Tariff Methodology in place since 27 December 2013 (Res.
 643/2013/R/IDR) covers CAPEX through ex-post regulation, referring only to costs of investment that were actually realized.
 It applies for the 1st regulatory period (2012-15).

-The competent local authorities, select 1 of the 4 regulatory schemes allowed by the AEEGSI in the tariff method and ask for AEEGSI’s approval.
-Once notified by the Local Authorities, AEEGSI approves or rejects the proposed tariff (if no proposal is received, AEEGSI decides on its own the tariff but with a penalty to the Local Authority).
+The competent local authorities, select 1 of the 4 regulatory schemes allowed by the ARERA in the tariff method and ask for ARERA's approval.
+Once notified by the Local Authorities, ARERA approves or rejects the proposed tariff (if no proposal is received, ARERA decides on its own the tariff but with a penalty to the Local Authority).

-The tariff method consists in setting a revenues limit with respect to the sum of 5 cost components defined by AEEGSI:
+The tariff method consists in setting a revenues limit with respect to the sum of 5 cost components defined by ARERA:

 Quality of Service